annesid/Covid19_Malaysia_New_Cases_Prediction/README.md

 ### 0.16% MAPE

-Below is the prediction graph. with 0.16% MAPE (Mean Absolute Percentage Error).
+Below is the actual vs prediction graph. with 0.16% MAPE (Mean Absolute Percentage Error).

 <img width="358" alt="Covid19_PredictionGraph" src="https://user-images.githubusercontent.com/106498393/181194191-21a4a1a8-bd98-48f8-8f37-5549be39935f.png">